VipulMadavi/Solar-Scheduler/readme.md

 -   [ ] **Mobile App**: Native iOS/Android app for remote management.
 -   [ ] **Edge Deployment**: Support for Raspberry Pi and ESP32 controllers.

 ---

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

----

-### Developed for [Hackathon Name] 2026
+### Developed for HackNagpur 2.0
-Built with ❤️ by the Solar-Scheduler Team.
+Built with ❤️ by the CodeTailors Team.